nafeu-khan/Multipart_mail/Readme.md

 ## Multipart Email API with Multiple Recipients & Embedded Image

 **Task Description:**
  A Django REST Framework (DRF) API that sends an HTML email with an embedded image (uploaded as a file) using multiple email service providers.
-The email must include specific candidate information and be sent to a list of recipients: Gmail, Hotmail, Yahoo, and careers@accelx.net.
+The email must include specific candidate information and be sent to a list of recipients: Gmail, Hotmail, Yahoo.

 **Setup Project:**
  - create .env file using